Terra Carta Design Lab

 Designs for a sustainable future

-Inspired by the Terra Carta, His Royal Highness The Prince of Wales and Sir Jony Ive launched the ‘Terra Carta Design Lab’ as part of the Sustainable Markets Initiative.
+Inspired by the Terra Carta, The former Prince of Wales and Sir Jony Ive launched the ‘Terra Carta Design Lab’ as part of the Sustainable Markets Initiative.

 The Terra Carta Design Lab aims to highlight the urgent need to focus on the creative collaboration between art, science, design, and engineering to produce credible and sustainable solutions to the climate crisis.